Turks in Belgium: Turkish migration from the Republic of Turkey

 Turkish migration from the Republic of Turkey to Belgium began in the 1960s when Belgium was actively encouraging immigration to meet its employment needs in an era of rapid economic expansion.
 These immigrants were welcomed as "guest workers" when Belgium and Turkey signed a bilateral agreement in July 1964.
 As mainly unskilled labourers, Turkish immigrants hoped to make a fortune in a short time and then return to their homeland.
-The majority of Turkish migrants arrived from central Anatolian provinces of Afyon (particularly from Emirdağ), Eskisehir, Kayseri, Konya (particularly from Piribeyli) and Sivas.
+The majority of Turkish migrants arrived from the central Anatolian provinces of Afyon (particularly from Emirdağ), Eskisehir, Kayseri, Konya (particularly from Piribeyli) and Sivas.
 Many settled in the industrialised areas of Belgium; thereafter, these migrants brought their families over when Belgium attempted to resolve the growing problem of low population by encouraging family reunification.

 By the 1970s the phenomenon of immigrants arriving in Belgium with a tourist visa started; most came from Afyon, especially from the town of Emirdağ.
 Upon arrival they looked for work and tried to legalise their status as labourers.
 The presence of these tourists created a black market labour force so that on two occasions the government had to legalise their status.
 Once they obtained the status of "guest workers" they could bring in their family.

 By the 1980s, immigration to Belgium for economic reasons was forbidden by law.
 The only legal way to take up residence in Belgium was by family reunification, which was only applicable to members of the nuclear family of guest workers or by marrying someone who was a Belgian citizen.
 Another possible motive for coming to Belgium was to apply for the status of asylum-seeker upon arrival.
 Turkish asylum seekers came from all over Turkey, with some belonging to minority groups.

 Mainland Turks have continued to migrate to Belgium in the twenty-first century in the hope of building a better future; many lured by social and economic security.

+In the modern era, due to the political instability and economic crisis, Turkish economic seekers moving to Belgium has doubled compared to the previous years while those for asking for asylum has tripled, from 660 to 1,243 and 673 to 1,721 respectively.